ChrisSmith/BitmapLoader/README.markdown

 =======
 A complete sample is over at [BitmapLoaderDemo](https://github.com/ChrisSmith/BitmapLoaderDemo)

-Simple right?
-Thats how things should be.
-Please file issues and feature requests, I'm only getting started with this.
+Hope you find this useful, please file issues and feature requests.

 License